-- (1) The Speaker of the Legislature is the Executive Authority of the Legislature. - (2) The Executive Authority is responsible for the treasury functions in respect of the Legislature. - (3) The Executive Authority is accountable to the Legislature for the effective and efficient financial management of the Legislature. - (4) The Executive Authority appoints the accounting officer - (5) The Executive Authority must act in accordance with the Code of Ethics in Schedule 1.
+- (1) The Executive Authority is responsible for the treasury functions in respect of the Legislature. - (2) The Executive Authority is accountable to the Legislature for the effective and efficient financial management of the Legislature. - (3) The Executive authority appoints the Accounting Officer.